unifycoin/unifysight-api/README.md

 ## API

-By default, *potsight-api* provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, *unifysight-api* provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: